patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 ## Upgrade your product's codebase

 When you upgrade your product to PatternFly 6, several breaking changes will likely be introduced to your product’s codebase.
-We are using a suite of codemods to simplify and streamline the upgrade process.
+We offer a suite of codemods to simplify and streamline your upgrade process.
 Instead of requiring you to manually identify all errors and issues in your codebase, you can run our codemods to quickly identify and fix major issues.
 Keep in mind that some changes will still require manual intervention, but our codemods can automatically fix a large amount of issues and flag any issues that do require manual work.

 To utilize our codemods, refer to the following instructions.
 You can also [view the project on GitHub](https://github.com/patternfly/pf-codemods/) for additional details.